-The Koi fish they are the colorful ornamental carp originating in Japan.
+You koi fish are the colorful ornamental carp originally from Japan.
 These fish are a common symbol of Japanese and Chinese culture.
-Often depicted in artwork, tattoos, clothing and even used for landscaping.
-They are considered animals smart, and may even be trained.
+Often depicted in artwork, tattoos, clothing and even used for landscaping. are considered animals smart, and can even be trained.

 Some legends and meanings surround these carp.
 They can be recognized as symbols of courage and perseverance.
-In Japan, even big kois fish events take place.
-Every year, for example, breeders of these carp come together and promise exhibitions, contests and even auctions.
+In Japan, even large koi fish events are held.
+Every year, for example, breeders of these carp get together and promise exhibitions, contests and even auctions.
 Let us now know more about the history of this beautiful animal.

 Koi fish are a mutation of the common carp, usually brown in color.
 His creations were prevalent in China.
-But when Chinese invaded Japan, these fish were bred mainly for food.
-They were very adaptable to Japanese conditions.
+But when the Chinese invaded Japan, these fish were bred primarily for food.
+For they were very adaptable to Japanese conditions.
 It was then that the Japanese noticed the ornamental potential of the fish.
-And then they started to create them to bring different colors, something that the Chinese did not do.
+And then they started creating them to bring different colors, something the Chinese didn't do.

-They noticed that depending on the circumstances, common carp changed color.
-This mutation is something spontaneous of the animal.
-Sometime between 1820 and 1830 the Japanese already noticed small color variations and some carp and then created "Mutants".
+They noticed that depending on the circumstances, the common carp would change color.
+Being that this mutation is something spontaneous of the animal.
+Sometime between 1820 and 1830 the Japanese already noticed slight variations in colors and some carp and so they created "mutants".
 From these mutations came the famous koi fish.

-The popularity of Japanese Koi fish grew rapidly.
-Even though in other countries their beauty was not noticed, in Japan it became the most desired fish.
-More than one hundred types of Koi fish have been recorded since their creation, grouped into thirteen general classes.
+Very quickly the popularity of the Japanese Koi fish grew.
+Even if in other countries their beauty was not noticed, in Japan they became the most desired fish.
+More than one hundred types of Koi fish have been recorded since their creation, and these are grouped into thirteen general classes.

-- Asagi – body with blue and gray scales with red abdomen parts, the head must be a light blue;
+- Asagi – body with blue and gray scales with red parts on the abdomen, the head should be a light blue;

 - Hariwake – silver body with orange or yellow patterns;